FabianHinder/Creating-Drift-Benchmarks/README.md

 * *Credit Card* [Source](https://maxhalford.github.io/files/datasets/creditcardfraud.zip)

 ## License
-This code has a MIT license.
+This code has an MIT license.

-Datasets are not included in the license and only provided for conviniance and may fall under a different licens.
+Datasets are not included in the license and are only provided for convenience and may fall under a different license.